As these support team meetings iterate, often they begin to lose their focus and become more about showing up, than about knowledge share and action.

 Set some core work hours that overlap with the majority of the shifts.
 If not all team members can be included, consider how to make the information accessible.

 Being conscious of time zone when booking the meeting will make the audience feel more welcome.
 Few people want to wake up very early or join a late conference call.
-Large, off-hour meetings reduce productivity, even if the company or local culture accepts this behaviour.
+Large, off-hour meetings reduce productivity, even if the company or local culture accepts this behavior.

 If there are no overlapping times, consider if: